 CSU Affordable Learning Solutions and Chico's CALS campaign

-In 2010, the California State University Chancellor’s Office launched the CSU’s Affordable Learning Solutions (ALS) campaign “to enable faculty to choose and provide quality educational content that is more affordable for their students."
-The CSU's ALS website provides some very helpful tools to assist faculty in finding Open Textbooks, Open Course materials, and more.
+In 2010, the California State University Chancellor’s Office launched the CSU’s Affordable Learning Solutions (AL$) campaign “to enable faculty to choose and provide quality educational content that is more affordable for their students."
+The CSU's AL$ website provides some very helpful tools to assist faculty in finding Open Textbooks, Open Course materials, and more.

-Later in 2012, in the fall, the Meriam Library awarded 8 grants of $600 or an iPad to CSU faculty for their TAP proposals to find affordable alternatives to traditional print textbooks.
-The grant projects were completed in the fall semester of 2013 and were a resounding sucess.
+Later in 2012, in the fall, the Meriam Library awarded 8 grants of $600 each (or an iPad) to CSU faculty for their TAP proposed projects to find affordable alternatives to traditional print textbooks.
+The grant projects were completed in the fall semester of 2013 and were a resounding success.

 Seven of the eight projects found or created new, more affordable alternatives to their old textbooks, resulting in an estimated total savings of over $43,600 in just one semester for our students here at CSU, Chico.
 In March, 2014, the success of TAP's first grant projects was recognized in a news announcement from the CSU's Public Affairs Office: http://blogs.calstate.edu/pa/news/?p=3826

 As noted above, our most recent ALS project, the Textbook Alternatives Project or TAP, completed its first major project in the fall of 2013, with the completion of eight grant projects, and was a resounding success.